In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 And, as stated above, at any point in time you can log into your Betterment account and see EXACTLY which funds you’re currently invested in at any given time.

 The best part?
 If you’re scared your portfolio is either too risky or too safe, you can change that!
-Betterment allows you to select how much of your portfolio will be stocks.
+Betterment allows you to select at any time how much of your portfolio will be stocks.

 How do you do this?
-It’s actually super simple.
+It’s actually really simple.

 You simply drag a slider across the screen and stop when it hits the percentage of your portfolio that you’re comfortable keeping in stocks.
 The rest of your money will be put into bonds, which in general are much safer than stocks (although their returns are usually lower).